Skip to content

 • Only GitHub’s issues.addLabels API endpoint is used (no removal endpoints)

-When create-pull-request or push-to-pr-branch are enabled in the safe-outputs configuration, the system automatically adds the following additional Claude tools to enable file editing and pull request creation:
+When create-pull-request or push-to-pull-request-branch are enabled in the safe-outputs configuration, the system automatically adds the following additional Claude tools to enable file editing and pull request creation:

 safe-outputs: